MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 ### Enable virtualization support

-Before creating a virtual device with the Android emulator, it is recommended that you enable Hyper-V and the Windows Hypervisor Platform (WHPX) to improve your machine's performance.
+Before creating a virtual device with the Android emulator, it is recommended that you enable virtualization by turning on the Hyper-V and Windows Hypervisor Platform (WHPX) features.
+This will allow your computer's processor to significantly improve the execution speed of the emulator.

+> [!IMPORTANT]
+> To run Hyper-V and Windows Hypervisor Platform, your computer must:
+    - Have 4GB of memory available
+    - Have a 64-bit Intel processor or AMD Ryzen CPU with Second Level Address Translation (SLAT)
+    - Be running Windows 10 build 1803+ ([Check your build #](ms-settings:about))
+    - Install the most recent graphics drivers (Device Manager > Display adapters > Update driver)

+    If your machine doesn't fit this criteria, you may be able to run [Intel HAXM](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?tabs=vswin&pivots=windows#accelerating-with-haxm) or [AMD Hypervisor](https://github.com/google/android-emulator-hypervisor-driver-for-amd-processors).
+For more info, see the article: [Hardware acceleration for emulator performance](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/hardware-acceleration) or the [Android Studio Emulator documentation](https://developer.android.com/studio/run/emulator).

 1. Verify that your computer hardware and software is compatible with Hyper-V by opening a command prompt and entering the command: `systeminfo`